Frequently asked questions

 While the switch to Tamriel_Data was made in 2016, a lot of tools, mods, and TR integration plugins had already been abandoned at the time, which makes sure this problem will never truly go away.

-These are three of the most common tools and plugins that cause people to look for TR_Data:
+These are four of the most common tools and plugins that cause people to look for TR_Data:

 The elder scrolls Mod Load Order eXpert (mlox)